Description

 3. Mental Stimulation

-- African Greys need constant mental engagement.
+- These parrots need constant mental engagement.
 Provide toys, puzzles, and training sessions to keep their minds active.

 - Regular interaction and socialization are essential to prevent boredom and behavioral issues.